Best Executive Or Club Lounges At Hotels In Seoul

 JW Marriott Dongdaemun Square is considered boutique by some as it only has around 170 rooms (some of which look out over Dongdaemun gate), which is intimate compared to the 601 rooms at the Grand Hyatt above.
 The pool at the JW Marriott Dongdaemun Square is nice but too small for all paying guests, and they charge for access unless you are an elite Bonvoy member.

 JW Marriott Dongdaemun Square has a superb club lounge.
-In the club lounge, you get the usual breakfast, afternoon tea, and evening canapes and cocktails, along with all-day refreshments, including coffee, tea, snacks, and non-alcohol beverages.
-All the food, including hot options at breakfast and dinner, more than enough to fill you up and designed by decent chefs with high-end ingredients.
-There’s a good selection of western and Asian food at both meals as well as some a la carte dishes to choose from.
+In the club lounge, you get the usual breakfast, afternoon tea, evening canapes, cocktails, and all-day refreshments, including coffee, tea, snacks, and non-alcoholic beverages.
+All the food, including hot options at breakfast and dinner, is more than enough to fill you up and designed by decent chefs with high-end ingredients.
+There’s a good selection of Western and Asian food at both meals, as well as some a la carte dishes to choose from.
 Free alcoholic drinks during happy hour include some very decent wines, beer, and spirits.

 The look of the lounge is stylish, too, with spacious seating areas with different seating arrangements for groups or singles and fantastic staff.
 It is the kind of serene, relaxing lounge that you can sit in for hours with a coffee or tea while enjoying the beautiful views.
 The hotel no longer allows children under the age of 18 in the lounge, nor is anyone under 18 allowed to use the indoor driving range, so bear this in mind if you are traveling as a family.
 Opening hours are 6:00 am – 10:00 pm.